 London Pass & Online Booking in Advance

 If you want to do activities that require tickets, I recommend booking in advance.
-You can get the best deals on activities for London here, or the best deals on a London Pass here, which also helps you save money.
+You can get the best deals on London activities here, or the best deals on a London Pass here, which also helps you save money.

-Activities in London that are not Free (Unfortunately) but Worth Checking Out
+Activities That Are Not Free (Unfortunately) but Worth Checking Out

 Thames River Boat Tour